JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 * **Dates:** Oct 27 - Nov 2, 2013
 * **Party Size:** 8 (7 Adults, 1 Child)
-* **Resort:** Port Orleans - Riverside
+* **Resort:** Port Orleans - French Quarter
 * **Meal Plan:** Yes - Included with Special
 * **Extras:** Mickey's Not So Scary Halloween Party

 ## Resort Review

-Port Orleans Riverside is our first stay at a Disney moderate level resort.
+Port Orleans French Quarter is our first stay at a Disney moderate level resort.
 Our first two trips have been at the value level, both in All Star Music.
 This year's special of free dining enticed us to make the upgrade, and we are glad we did.

 The resort has great dining options, a centrally located pool with bar, and the layout is very relaxing.
 Each building has that Louisiana antebellum architecture and the winding waterways make any walk around this resort a pleasure.

-The bar inside offered fun live entertainment and good drinks.
-The gift shop was certainly an upgrade, and there were options to rent a boat or walk over the the French Quarter portion of the Port Orleans resort.
+The Scat Cat's Club bar inside offered fun live entertainment and good drinks.
+The gift shop was certainly an upgrade, and there were options to rent a boat or walk over the the Riverside portion of the Port Orleans resort.

 The only downside to this resort we found was the frequency and reliability of buses.
 They would fill up fast and arrive less often than we remember from our ASM stays.
 Other than the long transportation wait times, this resort was great.

 ## Itinerary

-After our first Disney trip we've learned to plan things out.
+After our first Disney trip, we've learned to plan things out.

 ![WDW Oct 2013 Itinerary](/img/post/2013/wdw-portorleans-2013/oct-2013-wdw-schedule.png)